carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 (e.g. the naming convention).
 This is because they are relatively new, and a lot of code was written before they were put in place.
-Our long term goal is for the entire codebase to follow the convention, but we explicitly *do not* want patches that do large-scale reformating of existing code.
+Our long term goal is for the entire codebase to follow the convention, but we explicitly *do not* want patches that do large-scale reformatting of existing code.
 On the other hand, it is reasonable to rename the methods of a class if you're about to change it in some other way.
-Just do the reformating as a separate commit from the functionality change.
+Just do the reformatting as a separate commit from the functionality change.

 The ultimate goal of these guidelines is to increase the readability and maintainability of our common source base.
 If you have suggestions for topics to